 FAQ

-PVC and aluminum decking last the longest, often 30–50+ years, because they resist moisture, rot, insects, and extreme weather.
+PVC and aluminum decking last the longest — typically 30–50+ years.
+They resist moisture, rot, insects, and extreme weather without needing sealing or staining.